 Such injuries can result in long hospital stays, time off work and on-going need for medical care, such as surgery, physical therapy and medication.
-That’s what makes prompt investigation and involvement from an experienced Fort Myers injury attorney so imperative.
+That’s what makes prompt investigation and involvement from an experienced motorcycle accident lawyer in Fort Myers so imperative.

 Although most motorists are required to carry no-fault personal injury protection (PIP) insurance, as outlined in F.S.
 627.736, motorcyclists are generally not required to obtain insurance to register their bike.
 That means it may be necessary for injured motorcyclists and passengers to seek recovery of damages from the at-fault driver.
 These damages may include compensation for property damage, medical bills, pain and suffering and lost wages.